 (c) members of Faculties [and other Cambridge Departments/Institutions];

-(d) registered students and sabbatical officers of the Cambridge University Students' Union and the Graduate Union;
+(d) registered students and sabbatical officers of the University of Cambridge Students' Union;

-If you are in category (f) and the Notice of Discussion doesn't explicitly state that you may attend, you should make a request to attend via the Vice-Chancellor's office.
+If you are in category (g) and the Notice of Discussion doesn't explicitly state that you may attend, you should make a request to attend via the Vice-Chancellor's office.

 What do I do if I want to speak at a Discussion?

 Please see the 'How to..' section of the Discussions pages.